Injustice: Gods Among Us

 Injustice, Gods Among Us, Review, Fighting

-More so than its story, it’s the way in which it’s presented that is remarkable in Injustice.
-The main story mode is played as an actual motion picture, interlaced perfectly with battles in the player’s control.
-Rather than interactive movies, where key elements seem told in narrative rather than the player’s choice, here the fights between heroes that are pivotal to the game’s progress are given to the player.
+Rather than interactive movies, where key elements seem told in narrative rather than the player’s choice, here, the fights between heroes that are pivotal to the game’s progress are given to the player.
 By also dipping into the alternate dimensions of the DC Universe, this brawler has a perfect excuse for strange encounters where the fighter is the same person on each end.
-Branded with different costumes, opponents are in fact completely different people, yet the same in essence.
-As simple as it is, this execution fully makes use of the best traits of this story and that with thrilling results that spur players to continue playing, just to find out what happens next.
-This is interactive narrative of the highest caliber, elbowing peers like The Walking Dead games for space.

 Injustice, Gods Among Us, Review, Fighting

-Hal Jordan/Green Lantern shows his American appreciation with his ode to American History X
+Hal Jordan/Green Lantern shows his American appreciation with his ode to American History X.

-Aside from ample cutscenes with riveting, orchestrated soundtracks to add to the emotion, there are fluent character animations to make this universe credible.
-Slick and swift strikes accompanied by dramatic camera angles further the action movie theme.
-Models don’t necessarily follow the same expertise, yet the activity of set pieces is enough to suspend disbelief.
-Instead, the biggest clincher in this feature are the fighting arenas with huge backgrounds and interactive objects aplenty.
 Dark cityscapes pan out as players are punched through skyscrapers to land on some distant rooftop and look over the city in a new perspective.
 Grimy factories are a source of barrels to bash over the opponent’s skull, while nearby reactors can be used to set fighters ablaze.
-While characters are dueling in the foreground, backdrops rumble with vivacity and carnage occurs at all times, demonstrating what chaos ensues when superheroes do battle.
+While characters are dueling in the foreground, backdrops rumble with vivacity, and carnage occurs at all times, demonstrating what chaos ensues when superheroes do battle.

-Still, gameplay isn’t as chaotic as one would think from the never-ceasing destruction.
-To truly become powerful, Injustice relies on precise timing when combining strikes.
-Soft punches can be switched with harder blows, but it’s the finesse of chaining these together that wins fights.
-Each character has their set of abilities to topple foes, which yield unique playing styles for most of the flock.
 There is a rare dud or two in the fighting roster, but most fighters will rely on their strengths to create a certain strategy.
 For instance, Aquaman has little moves, but those he can unleash are much more potent.
-Another example comes from Superman that can use his special powers, a trait everyone possesses, to temporarily become even more powerful.
-Lex can use this system to put up a shield, while Wonder Woman uses her ability to switch between lasso and sword.
-Each character has their thing that makes them click.
+Another example comes from Superman, who can use his special powers, a trait everyone possesses, to temporarily become even more powerful.
+Lex can use this system to put up a shield, while Wonder Woman uses her ability to switch between a lasso and a sword.
+Each character has their own thing that makes them click.

 Injustice, Gods Among Us, Review, Fighting